 The problem with this arrangement is the drips which inevitably come from squeezing out each wipe before using it.
 I really like Jack’s dresser, and it is in very good condition given it’s age.
 The top is especially free from blemishes, so in an effort to keep the water drops from harming the dresser, I wanted to get a cheap tray to hold all the diaper stuff that would also catch the drips.

-Enter Exhibit A from one of our local thrift shops.
+Enter an old tray from one of our local thrift shops.
 Lovely, eh?

 I even got it half off, a whopping $1.50 for this beauty.

-I almost had to pay full price.
-I stopped in at said thift shop because their sign was advertising 50% off housewares.
-I found this gem and snatched it up, so happy to find a tray for so cheap.
+I stopped in at a local thrift shop because their sign was advertising 50% off housewares.
+This gem was hiding in the back of a shelf, and I snatched it up, so happy to find a tray for so little, $3!
 When I got to the checkout, the lady told me my total was $3.18.
 Moral dilemma ensued in my mind, how do I mention that the item should be 50% off?

 It’s a donated item.
 They are making 100% profit.